phorton1/base-apps-gitMUI/docs/config.md

-# gitUI - Repository Configuration File
+# gitMUI - Repository Configuration File

-The **repository configuration file** contains a *list* of all the repos you want gitUI to work with, and specifies individual *characteristics* of each repo.
+The **repository configuration file** contains a *list* of all the repos you want gitMUI to work with, and specifies individual *characteristics* of each repo.

 The default name is of the file is **git_repos.txt**